-This section provides information on how to make the AC connections to the inverter using the correct AC wire size and corresponding overcurrent protection.
+This section provides information on how to make the AC connections to the inverter using the correct AC wire size and the corresponding overcurrent protection.
+The ME2012, ME2512, and ME3112 models use an AC Terminal Block (see Figure 2-10) to connect the inverter's AC input and output wiring, whereas the ME2000 models have field wiring leads (see Figure 2-16).